luckysher/djTaskManager/README.md

 # djTaskManager
-A simple Django aplication for managing the task for a person using django, angular js, templates
+A simple Django aplication for managing the tasks of a person using django, angular js, templates